stanlee321/elecciones2019-bolivia-microsoft-azure-udacity-project/README.md

 We only take a sample of 5 images for proof the concept.

-We create the instance `VotesCounter(ImageHanlder)` inside of the `VOTES_COUNTER` folder, this instance expects some MNIST model for read the manuscrite digits.
-We deploy a custom MNIST in our local server, we also can use any other model for read MNIST the digits inside the images.
+We create the instance `VotesCounter(ImageHanlder)` inside of the `VOTES_COUNTER/votes_counter.py` script, this instance expects some MNIST model for read the digits.
+We deploy a custom MNIST in our local server, we also can use any other model for read digits inside this images.

-We also can create other datasets by the side only of the digis.
+We explore the possibility to create other datasets by the side only of the digis inside this images.
 We will explore this alternative later.
-For now we obtain the followinig results.
+For now we obtain the followinig results with this simple MNIST.

 <div style="text-align:center"><img src ="https://raw.githubusercontent.com/stanlee321/elecciones2019-bolivia-microsoft-azure-udacity-project/master/VOTES_COUNTER/counted_votes_collage.png" /></div>